 2) Cisco’s Social Media Command Center

-Cisco’s social media command center enables the company’s employees, customers, partners, and visitors to view real-time Cisco conversations around the globe.
+Cisco’s social media command center enables the company’s employees, customers, partners, and visitors to view real-time Cisco conversations worldwide.

-Cisco’s team of digital managers is responsible for tracking social media customer engagement with a focus on Cisco conversations and what social media influencers are saying about the company.
-And also, keeping on track current trending topics on social media.
+Cisco’s digital manager team is responsible for tracking social media customer engagement, focusing on Cisco conversations and what social media influencers are saying about the company.
+And also, keeping on track with current trending topics on social media.

 Of course, these social media command centers require an executive buy-in.

 “This is the future of how customers engage with companies going forward, regardless of your industry” – Blair Christie, CMO

 Cisco has implemented a two-screen kiosk in front of their CEO and CMO’s offices so company leaders can see what is being said about Cisco in real-time.
 Cisco manages over 70 Facebook pages and over 100 Twitter accounts globally.

 Edelman Digital is the interactive and digital arm of Edelman Public Relations, the world’s largest independently owned public relations firm.

 As a public relations firm with various clients, a social media command center comes in very handy.
 Clients have also often commended the firm on their real innovative engagement.